SherbulMohammed/Excel_ASOS_webscraping/README.md

 - **Webscraper.ao** - to scrape the data off the ASOS website and convert it to .xlsx file
 - **Excel** - used power query to clean the data before it could be analysed

-Webscraper was utilised to extract relevant information such as product names, brands, colours etc from the ASOS websites's mens latest trainers category
+Webscraper was utilised to extract relevant information such as product names, brands, colours etc from the ASOS websites mens latest trainers category
 Excel was used to identify insights related to ASOS mens latest trainers category

 *Raw data*